LSchwiedrzik/agl-persistent-storage-api/README.md

 # Persistent Storage API for the Automotive Grade Linux demo

-Our goal is to develop a grpc API for AGL that serves as persistent storage API for the demo.
-The API will be written in Rust and make use of tonic for grpc functionality as well as RocksDB as a database backend.
+Our goal is to develop a grpc API for [AGL](https://www.automotivelinux.org/) that serves as persistent storage API for the demo.
+The API will be written in Rust and make use of [tonic](https://crates.io/crates/tonic-build) for grpc functionality as well as [RocksDB](https://rocksdb.org/) as a database backend, using [rust-rocksdb](https://crates.io/crates/rust-rocksdb).
 Use cases include retaining settings over a system shutdown (e.g. audio, HVAC, profile data, Wifi settings, radio presets, metric vs imperial units).